 When one washes ashore, they quickly claim the child as their own without reporting it to the authorities.
 On a rare outing in town 2 years later, they bring their daughter along and realize the impact of what they have done.

 This was a heartbreaking but beautiful read.
-The movie adaptation was excellent as well.
+The movie adaptation of this isolation book was excellent as well.

 Hornak takes series topics and makes them funny.
-This book is about crazy coincidences and epic drama in one completely dysfunctional British family.
+This family drama book is about crazy coincidences and epic drama in one completely dysfunctional British family.

 This story is so adorable!
 It’s Love Actually, Quarantine edition.
 It’s not a scary pandemic read AT ALL.
 Instead, it’s an interwoven tale of various couples stuck together for a week-long lockdown.